justinwoo/purescript-toppokki/docs/unsafe.md

 }
 ```

-Then it will extract free variables' names using  `extractDefinitions`:
+Then it will extract free variables' names using  `extractDefinitions` from `Unsafe.js`:

 ```javascript
 [ 'Toppoki_Inject',